by Lyn Packer

 Knowing your current metron

 How do you know what your metron is?
-You will find out by considering these two questions:
+You can find out by considering and taking note of the following things:

 What has God called you to, what He has said to you personally?

+Are you called to function in the prophetic gift, or are you called to be a prophet?
+These two calls have differing authority levels.
+Remember that the call to be a prophet is the call to begin your training.
+The call alone does not qualify you to move in the fullness of your ministry; only obedience, faithfulness in growth and growing in favour with God and man will bring you into that.
 Ask the Lord what the current boundaries of your call are and be content and faithful within that.
-Those boundaries may grow over time, as you prove faithful to what He currently has for you to operate in.
-But if the visibility of your ministry and your sphere of influence stays small, that’s okay too.
+Those boundaries may grow over time, as you prove faithful to what He currently has for you to operate in, but if the visibility of your ministry and your sphere of influence stays small, that’s okay too.
 In the end your call is not about visibility, it’s about what the Lord’s purposes are.

 What do those in leadership, and those around you, recognize as your gift and current level of authority in it?

 This involves a combination of gift recognition and character maturity.
 Your pastoral oversight will help you in this – talk to them and be open to what they have to say and what they suggest needs to be worked on.
 Remember that we grow into that call; it doesn’t come fully formed and in full authority from the beginning.
 Take their advice and be faithful in the things that you are currently moving in and any guidelines or restrictions they set before you.
 A good leader will only set restrictions to keep you safe in your ministry, and to help you grow, never to hold you down or back.
 As they see your faithfulness, teachability and anointing level grow those restrictions will change and you’ll be given more freedom to minister.